This is the multi-page printable view of this section. Click here to print.

 Archived PRs Dashboard

 After some interval, a PR that has been closed or merged moves to the Archived PRs Dashboard.
-This dashboard is a list of PRs that have become archived.
+This dashboard is a list of PRs that have become archived, sorted by the repositories where they originated.

 Screenshot showing the Archived PRs Dashboard with a list of full-width PR Summary rows